Dry Eye Clinic

 WHO IS AT GREATEST RISK?

 Dry eye syndrome is the most common eye disorder, affecting 1 in 5 people.
 It is more common with age and as body hormone changes occur, especially in post-menopausal women.
 Medications taken by mouth can cause dry eyes, including antihistamines, blood pressure medications, decongestants, and antidepressants.
-Complaints of dry eyes are particularly common in patients with certain medical conditions such as Rosacea, rheumatoid arthritis, thyroid disease, and certain autoimmune conditions like lupus.
+Complaints of dry eyes are particularly common in patients with certain medical conditions such as rosacea, rheumatoid arthritis, thyroid disease, and certain autoimmune conditions like lupus.
 The most severe form of DES is related to a condition known as Sjogren’s Syndrome.
 This condition affects several million people throughout the world and patients experience dry mouth/throat in addition to dry eyes.
+Many patients that have had refractive surgery like LASIK are subsequently dealing with dry eye syndrome.
+Environmental factors such as computer use, contact lens wear, or simply being in a high air flow environment can all increase risk.

 DRY EYE TESTING

 There are various tests performed to determine the presence and type of DES, but the most important is conducting a careful case history to uncover dry eye symptoms from the patient’s perspective.
-The dry eye tests done in the office at Vision Care Associates are as follows:
+In our clinic a standardized questionnaire is used to determine the severity of dryness symptoms.
+At Vision Care Associates we have sophisticated instrumentation to test various ocular surface parameters.
+Here are a few that are important:

 DRY EYE TREATMENT

 If you or someone you know is experiencing dry eye symptoms, call to schedule a consultation today.
-Drs.
-Franken and Arnold have experience and expertise when it comes to dry eye syndrome.
+Our doctors have experience and expertise when it comes to dry eye syndrome.
 The sooner proper treatment is applied to the ocular surface, the better the outcome.